Michael Morrissey (writer): Literary career

 Since 1992, Morrissey has been a regular reader at Poetry Live Auckland (a weekly poetry reading set up by poet David Mitchell in 1980 and held at Auckland's Thirsty Dog).
 The poems he read at those events have been published in the Poetry Live Auckland anthologies.
 He has also read at Lopdell House Gallery's Rhythm and Verse events.

+Influences

+An autobiographical essay, Self portrait: Michael Morrissey, published on newsroom.co.nz in 2021, traces Morrissey's writing career and identifies important early influences on the development of his writing.